If you are a foreign entity living and working in the UAE, you need to have a bank account with one of the banks operating in the UAE.

 Apart from having a bank account, there are other requirements you need to meet before you can start withdrawing your money from the bank.
 These are: In the end, managing money is one of the essential skills one needs to have to manage one’s life in any country.

-Steps To Open Bank Account in UAE By Expats
+Steps To Open A Non-Resident Bank Account in the UAE

 Opening up an account in one of the many banking institutions operating in the UAE is essential for any expatriate who wants to live and work here.
 The process is not very difficult as some expatriates may make it out to be.